d13co/coop-crv-donation-values-calculator/README.md

 - Get LP circulation & LP pool sizes from chain, group by 15min bands (high/low)
 - Run get-donations to get USD values as csv files

+Requirements: node, npm

+Setup: run `npm install`

-To run everything from scratch, run run.sh in the root of the project
+Run `bash run.sh` in the root of the project

+Output will be under getdonationvalues/donations.csv and donors.csv